 - Zoom In: Zooms the preview window in one increment.
 This will make the preview image larger. - Zoom Out: Zooms the preview window out one increment.
 This will make the preview images smaller. - Fit to Screen: This sets the preview image so that the entire image is on screen at once.
 Think of this as an overview of the entire image.
 This is the setting you will use most of the time. - Actual Pixels: This sets the preview image so that it zooms to actual pixels or 1:1 also called 100%.
 This setting allows you to see every pixel in the image.
-This is useful when making precision adjustments. - Browser Mode: Sets the Preset panel browser view to 1, 2 or 3 columns. - Show Clipping: Shows the clipping overlay view, displaying the pure white or black pixels in the current image. - Show Preview: Toggle to enable or disable the preview. - Compare: Displays a split-screen view of the current image, with the Before view on the left side of the preview area. - View Mode: Set to Photo View (Detail). - Preview Background Color: Lets you set the background color options. - Enables Soft Proofing: Turns on soft proofing for the current image. - Gamut warning: Displays colors that the printer can't reproduce with a red overlay. - Profiles: Displays a list of installed printer and display profiles; choosing a profile will apply soft proofing for that profile's paper type. - Intent: Lets you switch between perceptual or relative rendering intent for the current image. - Simulate Paper and Ink: When turned on, Effects will set the white point and black point of the display to account for that of the chosen profile.
+This is useful when making precision adjustments. - Preset Browser: Sets the Preset panel browser view to 1, 2 or 3 columns. - Show Clipping: Shows the clipping overlay view, displaying the pure white or black pixels in the current image. - Show Focus Mask: Displays a green overlay on those portions of the current image that are in focus. - Show Preview: Toggle to enable or disable the preview. - Compare: Displays an adjustable split-screen view of the current image, with the Before view on the left side of the preview area. - View Mode: Toggles between Filmstrip and Detail view. - Preview Background Color: Lets you set the background color options. - Enable Soft Proofing: Turns on soft proofing for the current image. - Gamut warning: Displays colors that the printer can't reproduce with a red overlay. - Profiles: Displays a list of installed printer and display profiles; choosing a profile will apply soft proofing for that profile's paper type. - Intent: Lets you switch between perceptual or relative rendering intent for the current image. - Simulate Paper and Ink: When turned on, Effects will set the white point and black point of the display to account for that of the chosen profile.

 View

-Zoom In Zoom Out Fit to Screen Actual Pixels + 第 0 第 0 第 0
+Zoom In Zoom Out Fit to Screen Actual Pixels 0% -% +%

-Browser Mode •
+Preset Browser •

-Show Clipping ∇J
+Show Clipping Show Focus Mask レジ しひン

 ✓ Show Preview Compare \ %Y

 View Mode •

 Preview Background Color •

-Enable Soft Proofing Gamut warning Profiles 8 7
+Enable Soft Proofing Gamut warning 7.5

+Profiles Intent •

-Intent Simulate Paper and Ink •
+✓ Simulate Paper and Ink